 RELATED: Cheesy Chicken And Rice Stuffed Peppers

-What You Need to Make Spicy Southwest Whole30 Stuffed Peppers:
+What You Need to Make this Healthy Stuffed Peppers Recipe:

 - Sweet peppers – You can use any but I prefer the red or yellow ones because they’re sweeter